yinghork/15418-Project/README.md

 ### RESOURCES

-Resources that we will use include the following paper, which describes the idea of boids:
+Resources that we will use include the following papers, which describes the idea of boids and existing attempts at parallelization:

 1. [Flocks, Herds, and Schools: A Distributed Behavioral Model](https://dl.acm.org/doi/pdf/10.1145/37402.37406)
 2. [GPU enhanced parallel computing for large scale data clustering](https://www.sciencedirect.com/science/article/pii/S0167739X12001707)